Date of Award

 The study suggested that children were able to make more text-to-self connections than any other type of connections.
 Further, they and were able to feel empathy for characters and expressed advocacy.

 Seawright, Gentri, "Childrens' Responses to Storybook Reading" (2009).
-Undergraduate Honors Theses.
-Paper 25.
+Undergraduate Honors Capstone Projects.
+25.